openconfig/reference/rpc/gnmi/gnmi-specification.md

 A `Subscription` message generically describes a set of data that is to be subscribed to by a client.
 It contains a `path`, specified as per the definition in [Section 2.2.2](#222-paths).

 There is no requirement that the path specified in the message must exist within the current data tree on the server.
 While the path within the subscription SHOULD be a valid path within the set of schema modules that the target supports, subscribing to any syntactically valid path within such modules MUST be allowed.
-In the case that a particular path does not (yet) exist, the target MUST NOT close the channel, and instead should continue to monitor for the existence of the path, and transmit telemetry updates should it exist in the future.
+In the case that a particular path does not (yet) exist, the target MUST NOT close the RPC, and instead should continue to monitor for the existence of the path, and transmit telemetry updates should it exist in the future.

 <!-- TODO(robjs): Need a way to be able to send this information.
 Previously said: